albanianicasio/data622hw1/ReadMe.md

 ## Docker (5 points)

-Read this article:
+1. Read this article:
 https://www.dataquest.io/blog/docker-data-science/
 Write a short paragraph (~100 words) on why we should use Docker for data science.

-Download Docker:
+2. Download Docker:
 https://www.docker.com/community-edition#/download
 Set up Docker image for dataquestio/python3-starter using the instructions from the Dataquest article above.
 Capture a screenshot of your laptop to prove your setup is complete.

-Submit the paragraph and the screenshot on Github Classroom via the link below.
-Please note that you will need to create a new repo and link it to this submission.    https://classroom.github.com/a/dF9Y9lE4.
+3. Submission:
+We will be submitting via Github Classroom.
+Use this link for homework #1 submission: https://classroom.github.com/a/dF9Y9lE4
+Following the link will create a private repo that has the format homework1-[yourname], which then I will be able to grade and provide feedback.
+Upload your paragraph and screenshot onto that repo.
+Interested in how this flow works?
+Check out this [read on Github Classroom](https://github.com/blog/2387-learn-by-doing-at-cal-poly-with-github-and-raspberry-pi).

 Please note that late submission can be tracked via Github Classroom.